edamla/mediterraneanagency/_books/2021-09-01-sermons-and-conversations-for-ladies.md

 # For adding excerpt add <!--more--> and break the line
 ---
 A woman is an important and valuable human being.
-How important they are, is better un-der- stood from the hadith-i sharif “Paradise laid under your feet”.
+How important they are, is better understood from the hadith-i sharif “Paradise laid under your feet”.
 The woman is the mother.
 The woman is the first guide who creates, educates and directs the